thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 * and then append each row to a list
 * and then ultimately return the list containing all the lines in the files.

+> For example:
-> For example: if there are 3 files in the folder you are accessing and each and each file have 3 rows your modules function should return a list containing 9 rows.
+> * if there are 3 files in the folder
+> * and each file have 3 rows
+> your modules should return a list containing 9 rows.

 The built in module you should use is called 'fs', you can read more about it here: http://nodejs.org/api/fs.html